falyan/kubespray-kubernetes-multimaster/README.md

 ```

 # Kubespray installation and configuration (server deployer)
-in this tutorial server deployer is lb-master, Make sure the deployer server can SSH without a password to all nodes (MANDATORY)</br>
+in this tutorial server deployer is lb-master (10.10.90.51), Make sure the deployer server can SSH without a password to all nodes (MANDATORY)</br>

 - Download kubespray on deployer server
 ```bash